-As the American Lung Association works toward defeating lung cancer, the goal of the "State of Lung Cancer" report is to empower the public to learn more about lung cancer in their state and ask individuals to contact President Biden and urge him to work to increase lung cancer screening for individuals at high risk through the Cancer Moonshot Initiative.
+As the American Lung Association works toward defeating lung cancer, the goal of the "State of Lung Cancer" report is to empower the public to learn more about lung cancer in their state.
+Individuals can join the Lung Association's efforts to end lung cancer by asking their member of Congress to co-sponsor H.R.
+4286, the Increasing Access to Lung Cancer Screening Act at Lung.org/SOLC.